Scribers/database/routes.md

 ~~~

 **Requested attributes**
-- company_name: The name of the company.
+- name: The name of the company.
 - mail: The mail for the company.
 - password: The password for the new company.